aiyengar2/k8s-docs/docs/provisioning/00_capi.md

 Once CAPI is installed, users are expected to use [`clusterctl`](https://cluster-api.sigs.k8s.io/clusterctl/overview.html), a command line tool that supports commands like:
 - `clusterctl init` to install the CAPI and CAPI Provider components that listen to CAPI and CAPI Provider CRDs
-- `clusterctl generate cluster` to create the Kubernetes manifest that defines a CAPI Cluster
+- `clusterctl generate cluster` to create the Kubernetes manifest that defines a CAPI Cluster, which consists of CAPI and CAPI Provider CRDs
 - `clusterctl get kubeconfig` to get the `KUBECONFIG` of a CAPI-provisioned cluster to be able to communicate with it

 ## Installing CAPI